DroneEngage FAQ

 See DE WiFi Manager for details.

-I entered the wrong WiFi password and lost access to my RPI.
+I entered the wrong WiFi password and lost access to my RPI access.
 How do I recover?

 Remove the SD card from the Raspberry Pi.